JW5123/Password_manager/README.md

 ### Add data
 ![6](Images/6.png)
 * Name is required, otherwise you can't add it.
-* Editing is the same.
+* The editing screen is the same as the adding screen

 ### List Sorting
 | after | before |